rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 -->

 Any algorithm will have parallel regions and serial regions.
-The parallel algorithm can never run faster than the sum of the serial regions.
+The program can never run faster than the sum of the serial regions.
 Fortunately, the parallel part is often much larger than the serial part.

 >## Serial and Parallel regions